lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 By integrating eKuiper and TensorFlow Lite, users can analyze the data in stream by AI with prebuilt TensorFlow models.
 In this tutorial, we will walk you through building a eKuiper external function plugin to label pictures produced by an edge device in stream by pre-trained image recognition TensorFlow model.
-By using the external functions plugins, eKuiper and external functions can run in totally different processes or host machines, which means eKuiper and external functions can have different lifecycles, what's more, external functions can provide services to others except eKuiper.
+By using the external functions, eKuiper and external functions can run in totally different processes or host machines, which means eKuiper and external functions can have different lifecycles, what's more, external functions can provide services to others except eKuiper.

 ## Prerequisite

 The external functions plugins will be a GRPC Server, so users should have knowledge of GRPC.
 This tutorial will give the example code to set up the GRPC server.
-Users can download the example code here.
+Users can download the example code [here](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/pythonGRPC.zip).

 Users also need have basic knowledge of Docker.

-## Develop the plugin
+## Develop the external function

 In the example code, the GRPC Server provide ``label`` method, and users just need write an interface description file and register them into eKuiper.
 Then eKuiper can call the GRPC method just as built-in functions.
 The ``label`` method is powered by ``tflite_runtime`` image classification, for more detail, please check the `label.py` file in the example code.

-This is the proto description for the external functions plugins that provide services.
+This is the proto file for the external functions plugins that provide services.
 The parameter of ``label`` method should be base64 encoded image.

 ```proto
 syntax = "proto3";